 Your plants prefer sandy to rocky soil that is well-draining.
 While it does tolerate poor soil quality, it can’t take standing water.

 Muhlenbergia readily accepts soil types from acidic to slightly alkaline.
 With such a wide range, it’s a pretty safe bet it’ll grow in most residential soils.

 Cotton candy muhly really doesn’t need a lot of fertilizer to survive.
 But if you want those clouds of lofty pink in the fall, use a slow-release fertilizer early in the spring.
 Avoid too much fertilizer, as too high of a nitrogen level creates spindly growth and weak stems.
 If your soil’s rich, you may not need to fertilize at all.

 Seed or division are the options for propagating muhlenbergia capillaris.

 In the late fall when your plants start to lose their pink color, you can harvest seed.
 If you don’t mind pruning off the flower plumes, slide the plume into a paper bag and clip the stem.
 Let it dry in there for a few days, then shake the seeds off.

 Every 3 years, your plant should be large enough to divide.
 Remove the plant from the ground and separate it into multiple clumps before replanting.

-Trimming is mostly for appearance purposes, and should be done in the early summer or after the blooms have faded.
+Trimming is mostly for appearance purposes and should be done in the early summer or after the blooms have faded.

 Sterilize your pruning shears in a mix of one part bleach to nine parts water.
-Trim off floppy stems or ones which are too tall.
+Trim off floppy stems or ones that are too tall.
 If you’re pruning once the flowers have faded, you can trim back the flower stalks as well.